You’ve done it. Openreach has confirmed that our East Horsley FTTP project is now fully funded by your validated vouchers.

 If you decide not to take part, your existing broadband service will be unaffected.

-We will shortly be mounting a publicity campaign encouraging residents and business owners to pledge their voucher via a dedicated Openreach web page.
-We will also be working with a group of 45 ‘broadband road leads’ who have agreed to help us secure enough pledges.
+We mounted a publicity campaign encouraging residents and business owners to pledge their voucher via the dedicated Openreach web page, working with a group of 45 ‘broadband road leads’ who agreed to help us secure enough pledges.

-Once sufficient pledges have been registered and validated the project will move into the Openreach delivery queue.
-The engineering lead time will be in the order of 10 months which means you could be enjoying high speed internet by Xmas 2021 or early 2022.
+Now that sufficient pledges have been registered and validated the project has moved into the Openreach delivery queue.
+The engineering lead time will be in the order of 10 months which means you could be enjoying high speed internet by Christmas 2021 or early 2022.

 The project is being spearheaded by a Task Group comprising: